‘Move On From Them’ – Mohammad Hafeez Wants Pakistan To Move On From These 3 Stars After Champions Trophy 2025 Performances

 ALSO READ:

 Hafeez mocked Pakistan’s selection process, claiming that they make poor decisions by depending too heavily on statistics and artificial intelligence (AI).
-He jokingly suggested that the selectors should search for their own names prior to using AI to select players, as they may not be qualified enough for their job.
+He jokingly suggested that the selectors should search for their names before using AI to select players, as they may not be qualified enough for their job.

 “This selection is done with the help of artificial intelligence (AI).
 They say that they have a statistician; they know how to make teams.
 We know everything.
 They pick the players with AI.
 First, go and search your name on AI,” he added.